 You may withdraw failing from a course any time until the last day of classes.
 This decision is registered as a WF on your transcript and counts like "F" in your GPA.
 If you wish to withdraw from a course in which you are failing, you must make an appointment with Dean Wickens, call Lisa at 832-6530.

 “Can I get an extension?"

 You may request an extension for an assignment or exams/other written exercises from the instructor.
 In most cases, the instructor will want information which indicates circumstances beyond your control such as illness.
-Quite often an instructor will require you to discuss these circumstances with Dean Gajewski or Dean Wickens and ask for formal verification of your circumstances.
+Quite often an instructor will require you to discuss these circumstances with Dean Wickens and ask for formal verification of your circumstances.